 5. There is a range of delicious looking food on offer although if you wish to save yourself some money pack a picnic and just stop by the food stalls below for extra treats!

-5. Take your sunscreen, its due to be a scorcher tomorrow!
+5. Take your sunscreen.
 (Apart from some of the children’s activities most events take place outside).

 6. Be aware that the bouncy castles and inflatable cost extra (£3 for ten minutes) as does the slack lining (similar to tight rope walking).